tomek-i/tomek-i.github.io/src/content/businessActs.md

 Efficiency Enhancement,
 Productivity Improvement
 ]
+  description: 'BusinessActs is a software development company based in Cologne, Germany, specializing in SuperOffice CRM solutions and custom integrations that enhance business processes.'
 ---

 I focused on the maintenance and improvement of SuperOffice-CRM-Modules, as well as the development of custom solutions to meet client requirements.
 I worked closely with users to identify pain points and bottlenecks within the system, and then develop and improve components within the CRM.